secretstartups/handbook/people-group/learning-and-development/manager-challenge/index.html.md

 ## FAQs (Frequently Asked Questions) for the Manager Challenge program

 1. **What is the Manager Challenge Program?**
-     - The program is intended to build a set of baseline management skills through micro habits and daily practices over the course of 3 weeks.
+     - The program is intended to build a set of baseline management skills through micro habits and daily practices over 3 weeks.
 It is a blended learning approach that combines self-paced and live learning sessions.
 It is intended to build leadership and management skills based on the book High Output Management and GitLab management & leadership best practices.
 1. **When is the next session?**
      - The next session will be launched on 2020-01-11 for any people leader interested in attending.
 1. **Do I have to participate?**